KyranRana/cloudflare-bypass/README.md

 This script works by converting the JavaScript challenge code into code understood by the PHP compiling engine.

 Documentation will be coming for /v2/ soon.
-Until then, look in /v2/examples for usage examples.
+Until then look in /v2/examples for usage examples.